metaclass-nl/fit-shelf/README.md

 			shelf_ClassHelper::adapterType('BeanTolerant');
 		}

-	Usually your tests will start with activating some subclass of DoFixture and that fixture will run this method.
+	Usually your tests will start with activating some subclass of fitshelf\DoFixture and that fixture will run this method.
 From then on the other shelf fixtures that your tests use will also use this adapter.
+Fixtures directly extending those from PHPFIT need to add another method:

+		static function getType($classOrObject, $name, $property) {
+			return ClassHelper::adapterType();
+		}

+	Fit Shelf provides subclasses for serveral PHPFIT fixtures that already have this method.

 	If the meta model of your own application (or framework) is different you may implement your own type adapter using the adapters that come with shelf as examples.
+If you use Composer you may autoload them using the ClassLoader of Composer or the one from Fit Shelf.
 	Warning: The adapers will be refactored in order to support strict typing for the php metamodel.

-4. Support for PhpPeanuts

-	For usage with the phpPeanuts framework (http://phppeanuts.org).
-	Usually your tests will start with activating your subclass of PntDoFixture.
-This will activate PHPFIT_TypeAdapter_PntTolerant so that you can use phpPeanuts properties on the system under test.

-	Some special methods are available from PntDoFixture to allow your tests to create new peanuts, validate, save, retrieve and delete them.
-Using the phpPeanuts meta data, type-correct stringconversions will be done by StingConverter instead of the PhpFit datatype adapters.
-This way all datatypes of phpPeanuts are supported.

 RELEASE NOTES
 -------------

+This beta has been adapted to PSR-0 name spacing and class loading.
+If you have Fixtures running on a previous version of Fit Shelf you will have to adapt them.

 Version 0.1 (beta 1) has been tested sucessfully with the tests and fixtures of the Historical Data Management (HDM) extension to the PhpPeanuts framework.

-The beta does not include CalculateFixture and SetupFixture.
+This beta does not include CalculateFixture and SetupFixture.

-The beta does not include all examples ported from the tests described in the book "Fit for developing Software".
+This beta does not include all examples ported from the tests described in the book "Fit for developing Software".
 Please help by porting more tests that are meant to run on Fit Library.

-The beta needs to be adapted to PSR-0 name spacing and class loading.
-This requires a reorganization of the folder structure and locations of the classes, and therefore will break existing code.

 The Adapters should be refactored in order to support strict typing, see PHPFIT_TypeAdapter_PhpTolerant.php.